market-archetyp-verified/archetyp-market-secure-innovative/README.md

-Update:  18.09.2025 I'm happy to report that the link is now accessible.
+Update:  Wednesday 01 October 2025 Link is now available and working